 - University Information day (January) and Open day (August) faculty advisor.

 - Run outreach activities in high schools (see below).

-Dr Huang leads a team of Scientists and actively promotes Brain Awareness to high school students and the public.
+Dr Huang and her team (colleagues and research students) have been actively promoting brain awareness to high school students and the public.
 Outreach activities tend to occur March (Brain Awareness Week) and August (Science Week).
 If you have studied Neuroscience, love to talk to kids and are willing to volunteer, please email Jin.
 If you are interested in organising a similar event, fell free to contact Jin.
 She is happy to forward you the program and lend some equipment.
 Student feedback scores for outreach activities have been very positive: